 We do, but not within this format.

-For shorter or more flexible trips, take a look at our Bespoke trips.
-If you’re traveling solo, Journeys may also be a better fit.
+For shorter or more flexible trips, take a look at our Bespoke expeditions.
+If you're traveling solo and drawn to a more open-ended crossing, Journeys may be a better fit.

 -